Rover 200 Coupé: Export versions

 The 200 Coupé was sold throughout Europe, Japan and in New Zealand.
 The 216 Coupé sold outside the United Kingdom home market came fitted with double over head camshaft Honda power unit, rather than the single over head camshaft unit fitted to the cars for the United Kingdom.
 A batch of approximately 330 220 Coupé Turbo models were exported to Japan in 1995.

 Rover 200 Coupé Racing Series

 In 1993, Rover Group produced 36 specifically modified 200 Coupé Turbo models.
 The cars were not undersealed and were seam welded and fully race prepared.
+Some cars came fitted with a 1.6 Honda D Series DOHC Engine from the Rover 216 GTI.
 The code name Tomcat from the project days was used to create a new race series, the Dunlop Rover Tomcat Race Series.
 The cars competed against each other around the United Kingdom & Europe for two years until Rover dropped their backing.

-The series was renamed the Stafford Landrover Super Coupé Cup and the cars continued to battle it out against each other.
+The series was renamed the Stafford Land Rover Super Coupé Cup and the cars continued to battle it out against each other.
 Many of the cars are still in existence and some still compete competitively against similar cars that have fallen fate of the end of single make series racing.